 - Measure your kiddos.

 At first I was really annoyed that I hadn’t thought that through too.
 I was NOT about to sand it down again and start all over, so I decided to hang it where I want with no regard to the actual measurements and just take it off the wall when I measure the kids.
-It’s something I plan to use only once a year on their birthdays (maybe twice a year at their half birthdays too if I’m really on top of it), so it won’t be that big of a deal to take it down and measure them.
+It’s something I plan to use only once a year on their birthdays (maybe twice a year at their half birthdays too if I’m really on top of it), so it won’t be that big of a deal to take the growth chart down and measure them.

 If that is something that will really bother you, I recommend starting the ruler at the 2′ mark so you’re able to hang the board 2′ off the ground.
 Of course, this will vary depending on the size of your baseboards.